F250 Seat Composite Cushion Frame Case Study

 • Eliminated use of specialty fasteners for magnesium thread forming

-• Inter-changeable (lock vs. non-lock) latch provides customer personalization
+• Inter-changeable (Lock vs. non-lock) latch provides customer personalization